czy5074/eShopDashboardML/docs/Setting-up-eShopDashboard-in-Visual-Studio-and-running-it.md

 ## NuGet setup

-By default, use the NuGet feed for https://www.nuget.org/packages/Microsoft.ML/
+By default, use the NuGet feed for the Microsoft.ML package puclicly published here: https://www.nuget.org/packages/Microsoft.ML/

 Build the solution to confirm there's access to the Microsoft.ML NuGet package and it is ready to run the app.